FFmpeg/FFV1/ffv1.md

 `reserved` specifies a bit without any significance in this revision of the specification and may have a significance in a later revision of this specification.

-Encoders SHOULD NOT fill these bits.
+Encoders SHOULD NOT fill `reserved`.

-Decoders SHOULD ignore these bits.
+Decoders SHOULD ignore `reserved`.

 ## Slice Header